kahnvex/slugnet/docs-src/layers.rst

 ======

-In this section, we will cover all relevant layers implemented by slugnet, and their specific use cases.
+In this section, we will cover all relevant layers implemented by Slugnet, and their specific use cases.
 This includes convolutional neural networks and layers  associated with them.

 Fully Connected Neural Networks